BastianBalthasarBux/alternet_beloginnews/README.md

 ## Basic Configuration

-Install the extension via Installtool (composer version is in the planning), and see the extensions configuration in the extension manager or in the section "extension configuration of TYPO3 v9.5 and up.
+Install the extension via Installtool (composer version is in the planning), and see the extensions configuration in the extension manager or in the section "extension configuration" of TYPO3 v9.5 and up.

 ## Add task to TYPO3 scheduler